FirstEnergy : Media Advisory - Tropical Storm Isaias Update | MarketScreener

 AKRON, Ohio, Aug.
-7, 2020 -- FirstEnergy Corp.
+9, 2020 -- FirstEnergy Corp.
 (NYSE: FE) utilities continue restoration efforts for customers of Jersey Central Power & Light (JCP&L) who lost power as a result of Tropical Storm Isaias.
-Service has been restored to approximately 566,000 JCP&L customers - more than 72% of the 788,000 customers impacted by the storm.
+Service has been restored to more than 769,500 JCP&L customers - more than 97% of the 788,000 customers impacted by the storm.

-More than 8,000 utility personnel from JCP&L, other FirstEnergy companies, and partner utilities from electric industry mutual assistance organizations continue working around the clock to restore power to about 221,000 JCP&L customers who remain without power, which includes approximately 155,000 customers in the hardest hit areas of Morris, Monmouth and Union counties.
-Utility crews have replaced more than 68,000 feet of wire, hundreds of poles and crossarms, and worked through more than 360 closed roads to repair service.
+More than 9,000 utility personnel from JCP&L, other FirstEnergy companies, and partner utilities from electric industry mutual assistance organizations continue working around the clock to restore power to about 18,500 JCP&L customers who remain without power.
+Utility crews have replaced more than 200,000 feet of wire, repaired or replaced more than 500 poles and 2,200 crossarms, and worked through more than 700 closed roads to repair service.

-Based on current outages and damage assessments, approximately 85% of affected customers are expected to be restored by the end of the day today.
-The majority of remaining customers in both the Northern and Central Regions are expected to be restored by Tuesday, August 11 at 11:30 p.m.
+At this stage in the restoration effort, our crews are addressing many localized issues and restoring individual customers.
+This requires crews to travel to each individual location.
+This is the most time-consuming, labor intensive and complex part of service restoration.
+Based on current outages and damage assessments, we are projecting that some of the these more difficult restorations in the Central Region are expected to be restored by Monday, August 10 at 11:30 p.m., and in the Northern Region to be restored by Tuesday, August 11 at 11:30 p.m.

-FirstEnergy continues to work closely with its utility companies and mutual assistance organizations to secure additional resources to assist with restoring all impacted customers.
+If your neighbor's power is on and yours is not, the problem may be isolated to your individual service.
+Customers who are without power are encouraged to call 1-888-LIGHTSS (1-888-544-4877) to report their outage or click the 'Report Outage' link on www.firstenergycorp.com.
+Customers can also use two-way text messaging to report outages, request updates on restoration efforts, and make other inquiries about their electric accounts.
+More information about these communications tools is available online at www.firstenergycorp.com/connect.

 More Information